pixelfreak/steezy.williamkhoe.com/README.md

+Welcome to Steezy Coding Challenge!

+The app is deployed here: [https://steezy.vercel.app/classes](https://steezy.vercel.app/classes)

+To run it in development:
+1. Clone this repo
+2. Copy the `.env.local` file to the root directory
+3. Run `npm run dev`
+4. View the site at `localhost:3000`

 # Architecture
 - [Next.js](https://nextjs.org/) is chosen for speed of development and its out-of-the-box features such as code-splitting, static/SSR/Serverless Functions, CSS-in-JS, and dynamic routing capabilites.
 - [Firestore](https://firebase.google.com/docs/firestore) is chosen as the database.